regorxxx/foo_spider_monkey_panel_mod/README.md

+# dev version
+-Add `FbMetadbHandleList` `SaveAs`.
+Saves using native `.fpl` format so you should use that as the file extension.
+The parent folder must already exist.

 # 1.62.25.05.10
 - `foobar2000` `2.25` preview has changed the behaviour of `FbMetadbHandle` `RawPath` if you have a portable install and music files on the same drive.
 Any code that checks `startsWith("file://")`